voicegain/platform/ANNOUNCE.md

 Changes related to Integrity of Processing (fixes):
 * BE-1412 Fix - uhhuh recognition with low confidence messing up the flow (early barge-in)
 * BE-1443 Fix endpointing of low confidence recognitions in Telephony Bot API
-* BE-1473 Fix - NPE in Meeting Search if any account context does not have type set
+* BE-1473 TA: Fix - NPE in Meeting Search if any account context does not have type set
 * BE-1476 TA: Fix - Something Went Wrong page not loading correctly on Edge
 * BE-1477 Fix - Invalid value: null error when retrieving transcript in Web Console
 * BE-1479 TA: Fix - missingKey translation "Uploaded File" logged in a loop